valeriinikolaichuk/sportradar_coding_task/docs/database/database.md

 - Connected with `Stage` and `Event`
 - Optional (not all competitions use groups)

+### - group_standing
+- Stores team positions within a group
+- Connected with `Team` and `Groups`
+- Used to track rankings in group stages of a competition

 ---

 ### 2. Mapping / Integration Tables